DreamLayer

 The phone app

 The phone app (phone-app/, Expo / React Native, TypeScript strict) is the remote control and the pocket brain: pairing, the three switches, every toggle, message approval, and a phone-sized view of everything the Brain knows.
-Five tabs — Brain, Now, Messages, Memories, Settings — plus Labs screens reached from Settings (Rewind, Saga, Profile, Rehearsal, Confluence) and a five-step onboarding.
+Seven tabs — Brain, Now, Look, Messages, People, Memories, Settings — plus hidden screens reached from Settings and Now (Brief, Plugins, Waypath, Capabilities, Device Vitals, Feel, Ember, Rewind, Saga, Profile, Rehearsal, Confluence, and the Cloud and Brain-tier views) and a six-step onboarding.

 State: one store

-src/state/useBrainStore.ts (Zustand) is the single source of truth: connection state for the Mac mini (URL, token, relay URL) and glasses, the three switches, and every toggle.
+src/state/useBrainStore.ts (Zustand) is the source of truth for connections and toggles; three sibling stores carry the newer surfaces — usePeopleStore (the social memory), usePluginStore (the plugin store; the phone never runs plugin code, it posts install intent to the paired Brain), and useRehearsalStore (the live Reality Compiler bridge).
+The brain store holds: connection state for the Mac mini (URL, token, relay URL) and glasses, the three switches, and every toggle.
 A whitelisted snapshot persists to AsyncStorage under the key dreamlayer.brain.v1 and rehydrates on launch.
 Two derived reads keep the UI honest: brainKind() ("phone" until a Mac is connected) and effectiveCloud() (always false while incognito).

 Server calls go through brainFetch: try the LAN URL from pairing; on failure, fall back to the relay URL if one was paired.
 Seam: the relay itself — host any secure tunnel to the Brain and put its URL in the pairing bundle; the client already prefers LAN and falls back.
 Setting the cloud or incognito switch also syncs the Brain (POST /dreamlayer/config with cloud_enabled / network_mode), so phone and panel never disagree.